Langer Heinrich

 Langer Heinrich Uranium (LHU) is 75% owned by Paladin Energy Australia, with CNNC Overseas Uranium Holding Limited, a subsidiary of China Nuclear Corporation, holding the remaining 25%.
 LHU operated an open pit uranium mine located within the Namib Naukluft National Park, 90 km east of Walvis Bay in Namibia’s Erongo Region from 2007 to 2018.
 Some 43 million lbs of U3O8 were produced during that time.
 The ore was treated with an alkaline leach and ion exchange process.
 The mining license area is 40 km2, of which less than 10% have been utilised, making the overall operational footprint less than 4 km2.

 The mine was placed on care and maintenance in 2018 because of the low uranium price.
 However, the mine’s majority shareholder Paladin energy has developed an accelerated schedule with an optimised project execution plan for the restart of the mine, which was approved in 2022.
-The restart includes investment of about N$ 1.25 billion,and the plan is the result of extensive work that has confirmed the Langer Heinrich Mine as a low risk, robust and long-life operation.
-Execution of the plan has commenced in 2021 with a targeted production for the 1st quarter of 2024.
+The plan is the result of extensive work that has confirmed the Langer Heinrich Mine as a low risk, robust and long-life operation.
+The restart included investment of about N$ 1.5 billion, of which 39% was spend in the Erongo Region, 32% was spend in other regions in the country, bringing the total national spend to 71%.
+Over 1000 jobs were created during the restart project, during which over 2 million hours were worked without any serious injuries or reportable environmental incidents.

-The restart scope of work focuses on general repairs and refurbishment required to return the existing process plant to operational readiness; delivery of process upgrades to increase throughout capacity and operational availability.
-The current activities include completion of detailed engineering and design for process upgrades; purcahse of project materials and equipment; and the commencement of plant refurbishment and upgrade works.
+The restart scope of work focused on general repairs and refurbishment required to return the existing process plant to operational readiness; delivery of process upgrades to increase throughout capacity and operational availability.
+The current activities include completion of detailed engineering and design for process upgrades; purchase of project materials and equipment; and the commencement of plant refurbishment and upgrade works.

 Through Health, Safety, Environment and Community Relations Policies we affirm that our business creates shareholder value through working safely and with due regard to the welfare of our employees and the environment; respecting attitudes and expectations of host communities; acting with integrity, honesty and cultural sensitivity; and contributing to the growth and prosperity of Namibia through responsible community development.